 Directional shear in the lower troposphere helps initiate the development of a supercell.
 This is one of many components that are crucial to the formation of a mesocyclone, and aids in the process of tornadogenesis.
 Strong low-level tropospheric winds and directional shear will generate high values of storm-relative helicity.
 Storm-relative helicity is usually calculated in the lowest 1-3 km of a wind field, and high values of storm-relative helicity in a severe storm environment increase the potential for tornadic supercells.

-The wind shear environment is important in determine the type of thunderstorms that may occur on any given day.
+The wind shear environment is important in determining the type of thunderstorms that may occur on any given day.
 While instability and moisture also help determine the thunderstorm’s precipitation rate (such as rain rates and hailstone growth), the wind shear determines the storm motion and the life cycle of the thunderstorm itself.

 Weak Speed Shear and Weak Directional Shear